atlanmod/NeoEMF/README.md

 NeoEMF comes with some features:

-- __Lazy-loading__ mechanism: A model is loaded part by part while needed
+- __Lazy-Loading__: A model is loaded part by part while needed.
-- __Caching__: NeoEMF relies on database caches to retrieve EObjects.
-But in some situation where time performance is important this is not enough and it is possible to use application-level caches to speed up information loading
+- __Caching__: NeoEMF relies on database caches to retrieve _EObjects_.
+But, in some situation, where time performance is important, this is not enough and it is possible to use application-level caches to speed up information loading.
-- __Auto-commit__: For the backend having restrictions on transaction sizes it is possible to use the auto-commit feature to split large transaction into several small ones
+- __Auto-Commit__: For backends having restrictions on transaction sizes, it is possible to use the auto-commit feature to split large transaction into several small ones.
-- __Dirty saving__: Handle large models that haven't been persisted to avoid memory overhead
+- __Dirty Saving__: Handle large models that haven't been persisted to avoid memory overhead.

 ## Why should I use NeoEMF?